 The implementation of a student centered approach that fosters critical thought and writing is essential to my overall approach to teaching.
 I truly enjoy the intellectual stimulation I receive from learning together with my students, and this is the reason why in my teaching practice I constantly strive to create a fruitful and enriching space for lively dialogue.
 I find that this requires that students be aware of the learning process, of the potential and limitations of their own unique approach, and of the value of negotiating with other students’ approaches and perspectives on the same topic.
 When students in my classes succeed as individuals and at the same time become part of a community that expands to acknowledge and embrace the world beyond the classroom walls, I am convinced that a successful teaching experience has occurred.
 Alongside the use of electronic media, in my classes I also ask students to engage in creative writing and translation exercises that help them approach the texts discussed from fresher perspectives.

-LAIS 476: CHRONICLING LATIN AMERICA
+LAIS 476: LITERARY JOURNALISM IN LATIN AMERICA

 This upper-level seminar explores the intersections between journalism and literature through the reading and analysis of crónicas, a very popular genre in Latin America since the end of the nineteenth century.
 Discussion, readings, and assignments focus on: 1) the chronicle as a flexible genre and an opportunity for writers to become cultural, literary, social and political critics; 2) the chronicle as a privileged site for the analysis of the social, political, and historical context and its connection with fields of cultural production.
 Assigned readings trace the trajectory of chronicle-writing from the second half of the nineteenth century up to the present, incorporate discussion of the path followed by the chronicle in Brazil, examine the influence on Latin America of New Journalism and Gonzo Journalism, and ponder the impact of blogs--crónicas’ most recent incarnation.
 Alongside various reading and writing assignments, students keep a semester-long blog where they examine one of the many online publications dedicated to the genre of chronicle-writing, and later become cronistas themselves on a general topic of interest to them.
 Writers may include Rubén Darió, José Martí, Manuel Gutiérrez Nájera, Alfonsina Storni, Roberto Arlt, Salvador Novo, Alejo Carpentier, Elena Poniatowska, Carlos Monsiváis, and Pedro Lemebel, among others.